 - watering and mulching properly

 This has really helped me enjoy my garden more, even in the dead of summer.
-Summer gardening certainly has its challenges, but by watering, mulching, and providing shade your summer gardens will have a good chance of keeping your vegetable garden alive all summer long.
+Hot weather gardening certainly has its challenges, but hopefully these summer garden tips will give you a good chance of keeping your vegetable garden alive all summer long.